medikoo/deferred/README.md

 <a name="example" />
 ## Example

-Practical Node.js example: Concat all JavaScript files in a given directory and save it to lib.js.
+Concat all JavaScript files in a given directory and save it to lib.js.

 Plain Node.js: